MeelahMe/docs-v2/content/influxdb/cloud-dedicated/reference/client-libraries/v3/python.md

          FROM home
          WHERE time >= now() - INTERVAL '90 days'
          ORDER BY time''')

+    # This script assumes the client object is correctly configured with your database name, token, and host URL.
+    # After the script runs, the table variable contains the data formatted as a PyArrow table.

     ```
-    This script assumes the client object is correctly configured with your database name, token, and host URL.
-After running the query, table will contain the queried data formatted as a PyArrow table.

 ---

 The InfluxDB v3 [`influxdb3-python` Python client library](https://github.com/InfluxCommunity/influxdb3-python)